To realize the Tao is to simultaneously experience the base,

 Meditative Neigong practices refine and transmute the body and mind into an integrated, unified, and dynamic whole.

 How I integrate Realization Process practices into my teaching of Taoism

 When I teach Taoist practices, I often draw upon the specific language and practices of the Realization Process for inhabiting the whole body, opening the subtle energies of the body, refining perceptions, unifying breath and energy, and integrating the grounds of awareness, sensation, and emotion.
-Then either through words or wordlessly, I guide people through Taoist practices for all three stages of ceaselessly manifesting:
+Then either through words and wordlessly, I guide people all three stages of ceaselessly manifesting:

 - the transformation of the physical body,